• Home

 There are several business reports, each with its purpose and characteristics.

 Analytical reports are used to analyze data and identify trends.
-They are used to evaluate current strategies, develop new ones and track progress.
-We can also use them to identify potential risks, problems, and opportunities we can exploit.
+They evaluate current strategies, develop new ones, and track progress.
+We can also use them for management reporting to identify potential risks, problems, and opportunities we can exploit.

 Analytical reports are comprehensive, providing a thorough analysis of the data.
 They include graphs, tables, and charts to make the data easier to understand and interpret.